parroty/chef-cookbook-elixir/README.md

 * Ubuntu 12.04, 13.04
 * CentOS 5.8, 6.4

-**Notes**: This cookbook has been tested on the listed platforms.
+**Notes**: This cookbook has been tested on the listed platforms, but not with the all combinations of parameters.
 It may work on other platforms with or without modification.

 ## Cookbooks